Slangborgh16/llm-coin-flip/experiment.md

 However, GPT sometimes outputs random nonsense anyway, especially at higher temperatures (see image below).
 When this happens, the coin gets flipped again so that we get the desired number of trials.
-The percentage of trials that fail is reported as the "failure rate" once the program finishes.
+The percentage of failed trials is reported as the "failure rate" once the program finishes.

 <p align="center">
     <img src="extras/nonsense_output.png" alt="Broken GPT output example" width="50%">